Transportation & Infrastructure

-I've also worked to connect resources from the local, state, and federal governments to make the Pulse Point bus project in Norwalk a reality and to give mass transit in Bridgeport a boost.
-The transit hubs in both cities are expanding capacity while polluting less.
-That's good for all of us.
+To really kickstart job growth, our cities need to increase mass transit capacity.
+I was proud to help Stamford win a multi-million dollar TIGER grant to improve access to the Stamford train station and increase its capacity.
+I also helped assemble funding from the local, state and federal governments to make Norwalk’s Pulse Point bus project a reality and to give mass transit in Bridgeport a boost.
+The transit hubs in both cities are expanding capacity while polluting less, and that’s good for everyone.

 Envisioning the Cross Harbor Freight Tunnel

-I have joined other Members of Congress, most of whom hail from the Northeast, to push for this tunnel to be built.
-It's a bold vision.
-But it's a vision I embrace, because I know that it will benefit the people of Southwest Connecticut immeasurably.
+I have joined other Members of Congress, mostly from the Northeast, to push for this tunnel to be built.
+It’s a bold vision, but it’s a vision I embrace, as it will benefit the people of our district immeasurably.